 The challenges (e.g. air quality, equity, political dynamics) and solutions (e.g. bicycling, electric vehicles, urban design, innovative pricing policies) embedded in transportation for livable communities can help grow and diversify the workforce.
 Our approach to education consists of:

-- Offering Undergraduate and Graduate Degrees and Courses in Multiple Disciplines.
-NITC partner universities offer a rich array of degrees that serve the transportation profession.
-NITC supports undergarduate and graduate students directly through research assistantships working on projects.
+- Multi-Disciplinary Undergraduate, Graduate Degrees, and Courses: NITC partner universities offer a rich array of degrees that serve the transportation profession.
+We support undergarduate and graduate students directly through research assistantships working on projects.
 We provide dissertation fellowships for students to research surface transportation topics that fit under the NITC theme.

-- Educating Professionals.
-NITC will maintain a vibrant program of seminars, workshops, professional courses and other training opportunities that provide transportation practitioners with the latest tools and techniques.
+- Educating Professionals: We offer a vibrant program of seminars, workshops, professional courses and other training opportunities that provide transportation practitioners with the latest tools and techniques.

-- Engaging K-12 Students.
-NITC's K‐12 programs are designed to attract and retain new undergraduate students to our degree programs, and involve undergraduates in our research.
+- Engaging K-12 Students: Our K‐12 programs are designed to attract and retain new undergraduate students to our degree programs, and involve undergraduates in our research.

 NITC partner universities offer the following programs with transportation specializations: